POS 1005 SUMMER ODYSSEY 20XX: FSC IN D.C.

 Four hours.
 This course examines and analyzes the history, organization and role of political parties in the American electoral system.
 It also examines and analyzes political behavior of individuals and the role of elections in the American political process.
 Gen Ed: SW (Glb, Aw, An)

 Four hours.
 The focus of the course is the executive and legislative branches of government.
-After examining the constitutional foundation for the executive branch along with the roles and corresponding powers of the president, each presidential administration throughout history will be analyzed.
-The course also examines and analyzes the structure, organization, leadership positions and processes of Congress.
+This course examines the legislative process in the United States and select international arenas, with special emphasis on the interactions between the executive and legislative branches or elements of government in the policymaking process.
+The course also examines and analyzes the structure, organization, leadership positions and processes of US Congress.
 Gen Ed: SW (An), Ql

 POS 3323 INTERNATIONAL ORGANIZATIONS